 Description

-The cross stands on a paved square base and is enclosed by a chain fence with four tapering square posts on each side.
+The cross is set on a paved square base and is surrounded by a chain fence, which has four tapering square posts on each side.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.